About Us

 Her background includes residential treatment centers with youth navigating severe emotional challenges, and extensive work with trauma survivors.
 Dani also provides therapy for youth with problematic sexual behavior, offering a safe, structured space to process trauma and build healthy, respectful relational skills.

-Dani is trained in a broad range of evidence-based therapies, including Applied Behavior Analysis (ABA), play therapy, Dialectical Behavior Therapy (DBT), and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
+Dani is trained in a broad range of evidence-based therapies, including Applied Behavior Analysis (ABA), play therapy, Dialectical Behavior Therapy (DBT), and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and EMDR.
 Her developmentally sensitive approach supports clients with emotion regulation, behavioral difficulties, and social interaction challenges.

 Dani provides therapy for college-aged individuals and young adults navigating identity, relationships, and academic pressure.
 She also offers parent, couples, and family therapy, helping families build resilience, reduce stress, and strengthen connection.